Particular/docs.particular.net/servicecontrol/creating-config-file.md

 Type: bool `true` or `false`

 Default: `false`.
-From v1.5 if this setting is not explicitly set to true of false a warning is shown in the logs at startup.
+From v1.5 if this setting is not explicitly set to true or false a warning is shown in the logs at start up.
 See [Installation](installation.md) for details on how to set this at install time.